a8f/fef/README.md

 Full usage instructions can be found by running `./fef.py --help`

+### Limitations
+The following cases have undefined behaviour (which may include data loss) and will likely never be supported:
+  - Multiple files or directories in the same directory with the same name
+  - File names ending with a newline
+  - File/directory names with a forward slash in them
+  - File/directory names with a backslash in them when using a Windows client

+The following cases are currently unsupported but may be supported in the future:
+  - Different encoding on the client and server
+  - Only Python 2 on the server (not Python 3)

 ### Contributing
 ~~Pull requests are welcome.
 Code should be formatted with [Black](https://github.com/psf/black).~~ fef is currently a WIP.
 Pull requests will be considered after basic functionality is complete.